How to Get Your First 10 Customers (Lessons from 50 Founders)

 But here's the truth: your personal network gets you 2-5 customers max.
 Maybe 10 if you're well-connected.
 Then what?

 The Stripe founders knew this.
-When Patrick and John Collison built their payment processing tool in 2010, they started at Y Combinator.
+When Patrick and John Collison built their payment tool in 2010, they started at Y Combinator.
 They walked up to fellow founders and literally said "do you need payments?"
 When someone said yes, they sat down at that person's laptop and integrated Stripe themselves.

 Their first customer was Ross Boucher from 280 North.
 Within weeks, he joined Stripe as an employee.
 That's how early it was.

 They got 20 customers this way.
 All people they knew or could reach through one introduction.
 But that was the ceiling.
-Network effects only go so far.

-Do things that don't scale (seriously)
+Do things that don't scale (actually do them)

 Completely unscalable.
 Completely necessary.